We hope you enjoy reading this article.

 AI-powered Emergency Medical Assistance

 Machine learning can significantly help emergency healthcare providers.
-Artificial intelligence tools are able to detect the severity of emergencies by sensing the caller’s voice and surrounding sounds.
+Artificial intelligence tools can detect the severity of emergencies by sensing the caller’s voice and surrounding sounds.

-A research study has revealed that ML-powered tools can make more accurate diagnoses in emergencies like cardiac arrest calls than human emergency dispatchers.
+A research study has revealed that ML-powered tools can make more accurate diagnoses in emergencies, like during cardiac arrest calls, than human emergency dispatchers.

 Predictive Intelligence for Medical Assistance